"Torture porn" gore-fest is more grisly than scary.

 In SAW, a serial killer named Jigsaw traps a doctor (Cary Elwes) and a voyeuristic photographer (Leigh Whannell) in a windowless room with a corpse.
 Together with the clues that they've been given -- including a mini-cassette player, photographs, and two small saws -- they seek to solve the riddle and escape.

-A thoroughly intriguing -- if ghoulish -- premise, some original nightmarish images, and a young director eager to show off his talents make Saw atmospheric and intense.
+A thoroughly intriguing -- if ghoulish -- premise, some original nightmarish images, and a young director eager to show off his talents make this movie atmospheric and intense.
 But the whole thing gets caught in the razor wire of shoddy acting, a sociopath who makes you go "huh?", a lack of engaging characters, and a morass of internally inconsistent details.
-The bitter taste in your mouth when it's over won't be fear, but rather disappointment that what could have been a smart, original horror-fest turned into such an uneven wannabe.
+The bitter taste in your mouth when Saw's over won't be fear, but rather disappointment that what could have been a smart, original horror-fest turned into such an uneven wannabe.

 Director James Wan and Whannell (who wrote the script with the director) clearly have been influenced by modern horror stalwarts like Seven, 28 Days Later, and The Ring, which results in a stilted form of brinksmanship where the end game is the most memorable gruesome image.
 Tying the scenes together, much less ending the movie with a tight little knot, is beyond their story-spinning ken this time.
 But they deserve recognition for aiming high and for providing an engaging if ultimately disappointing ride.

 Discuss the resonance (or lack thereof) of movies where characters face death and re-evaluate their lives and priorities.
 Do Lawrence and Adam become more appealing characters as you get to know them better and as their fate looks bleaker?
 Do their choices become clearer as they reassess their priorities?
 What do you think the "right" life would be like so as not to attract the killer's attention?